 The Roots of Easter

-In 1835, Jacob Grimm wrote in his work Deutsche Mythologie (Teutonic mythology) that the Old High German adverb ostar "expresses movement towards the rising sun", as did the Old Norse term austr, and potentially also Anglo-Saxon ēastor and Gothic áustr.
+In 1835, Jacob Grimm wrote in his work Deutsche Mythologie (Teutonic Mythology) that the Old High German adverb ostar "expresses movement towards the rising sun", as did the Old Norse term austr, and potentially also Anglo-Saxon ēastor and Gothic áustr.
 This associates the goddess with dawn and the rising sun, a symbol of renewed life, rebirth and hope.
-The month of April is to this day called the Eastermonth, which it has been in Germanic and possibly also Old English regions since the mists of time.
+The month of April is to this day called Eastermonth, which it has been in Germanic and possibly also Old English regions since the mists of time.

 The traditions of Easter eggs and bonfires connected to the welcoming of spring last to this day, and so does the Easter tale, although the Christianised version of it.
 Grimm writes further:

 “Ostara, Eástre seems therefore to have been the divinity of the radiant dawn, of upspringing light, a spectacle that brings joy and blessing, whose meaning could be easily adapted by the resurrection-day of the Christian's God.
 Bonfires were lighted at Easter and according to popular belief of long standing, the moment the sun rises on Easter Sunday morning, he gives three joyful leaps, he dances for joy ...
 Water drawn on the Easter morning is, like that at Christmas, holy and healing ... here also heathen notions seems to have grafted themselves on great Christian festivals.
 Maidens clothed in white, who at Easter, at the season of returning spring, show themselves in clefts of the rock and on mountains, are suggestive of the ancient goddess.”